chaoscalm/MotorolaUnpackedDrivers/README.md

 # Install the driver

-Install the required fastboot driver by selectin the extracted location
+Install the required fastboot driver by selecting the extracted location